This is the featured image of the Blending Your Hi-Hat Pattern With The Width Trick blog article.

 ~Full mix - With Hi-Hat Sequence (Unprocessed)

-To increase the width of the hi-hat sequence above we will use an effect called MicroShift by Soundtoys.
-MicroShift is known to work great for widening the stereo image of incoming audio.
-It’s often used on vocals, guitars, and synths, but can give interesting results on drum elements as well.
+To increase the height of the hi-hat sequence above, we will use MicroShift by Soundtoys.
+MicroShift works excellent for widening the stereo image of incoming audio.
+It's often used on vocals, guitars, and synths but can also give interesting results on drum elements.

-As you can see in the picture below we didn’t apply any Detune or Delay movement.
-That’s because in this case, our pattern gets pretty wide with just the Mix parameter set to maximum.
+As you can see in the picture below, we didn't apply any Detune or Delay movement.
+In this case, our pattern gets pretty broad with the Mix parameter set to maximum.
 Other than that, we have chosen the style II algorithm.
-Let’s hear the difference.
+Let's hear the difference.

 Microshift for width